Vulnerable Sector Police Check (Canadian) & Criminal Background Check (USA)

 Process to complete the Vulnerable Sector Police Check/Criminal Background Check

 Registrants are required to submit an updated VSPC/Criminal Background Check every 5 years, according to the date of search of the current VSPC/PC on file.
 Failure to submit an updated VSPC/Criminal Background Check could result in registration penalty and fines.

 For Canadian VSPCs

-Contact your local Municipal Police Station or the local police in the jurisdiction where you live and follow the regional procedure.
-You will be required to complete the information forms, an information release waiver and submit the relevant fees.
-Photo ID and finger printing may also be required.
+Contact your local Municipal Police Station or the local police in the jurisdiction where you live & follow the regional procedure.
+You will be required to complete the information forms, an information release waiver & submit the relevant fees.
+Photo ID & finger printing may also be required.

-For Registrants and new applicants who live in the Municipality of Metro Toronto, you must contact CVRP at firstname.lastname@example.org to request the specific VSPC waiver as arranged specifically with the Toronto Police Service.
-The waiver will be returned by email in PDF format and must be printed on legal size paper.
-The completed waiver must be mailed to Toronto Police Service Headquarters, 40 College Street, Toronto ON M5G 2J3.
+For Registrants and new applicants who live in the Municipality of Metro Toronto, you must contact CVRP at firstname.lastname@example.org to request the specific VSPC code as arranged specifically with the Toronto Police Service.

-For those persons residing in rural Ontario and who receive policing services from the OPP, contact CVRP to request a letter to document the need for the Vulnerable Sector Check.
-Please note that to produce the letter, you must forward your full name, address, date of birth and the name and address of the OPP detachment.
+For those persons residing in rural Ontario & who receive policing services from the OPP, contact CVRP to request a letter to document the need for the Vulnerable Sector Check.
+Please note that to produce the letter, you must forward your full name, address, date of birth & the name and address of the OPP detachment.

 For US Criminal Background Checks